About

 Google’s Learning Focus Area

 During the pandemic I saw how people like my own high-school aged daughters were struggling, and I wanted to help.
 I joined the Learning FA, a new central team being formed to help make Google’s products better for learning.
-I focused on broad strategic goals (like defining new business areas) and spent a lot of time making our core products – like YouTube and Search – more educational.
+I focused on broad strategic goals (like defining new business areas) and spent a lot of time making our core products – like YouTube, Search and Gemini – more educational.
 It’s fun to be designing products for my kids again (and to hear from them how it’s actually helping)!

+Tutoring isn’t just about AI or chat.
+It’s also about how a product presents itself and encourages exploration, play, discovery and learning.
+We’ve launched a number of features on Search and YouTube to make the core products better for learners.
 Search for “periodic table” to explore an interactive version of this classic chemistry mainstay.
 Clicking on any element opens an interactive 3d Bohr model with key facts about the element.
 You can even view an AR version of this model right in your living room or classroom with your mobile phone.

 YouTube is known for its endless library of how-to videos, but did you know that millions of people also use it to help them with their schoolwork every day?
 But it’s not always easy, and people told us it could be distracting.
 So, we removed distractions that used appear alongside academic videos, and now suggest only relevant academic videos when you’re studying.
 We also added new features like searchable transcripts that help students quickly hone in to the parts of videos that answer their questions.